E-r-1-c/networking-labs/01-layer2-switching/02-spanning-tree-protocol/README.md

 ## Overview

-This lab demonstrates how Spanning Tree Protocol (STP) prevents Layer 2 switching loops in a redundant network topology.
+This lab demonstrates how Spanning Tree Protocol (STP) and Rapid Spanning Tree Protocol (RSTP) prevent Layer 2 switching loops in a redundant switched network.

-A three-switch topology was built using Rapid PVST+ to observe root bridge election, spanning-tree port roles, and forwarding states.
-Bridge priorities were modified to control root bridge placement, and PortFast with BPDU Guard was configured on the access switch to protect edge ports.
+A three-switch topology with redundant links was built to observe root bridge election, spanning-tree port roles, and forwarding states.
+Rapid PVST+ was enabled, bridge priorities were configured to control root bridge selection, and BPDU Guard was implemented on access ports for edge protection.

 ---

 ## Objectives

 - Build a redundant Layer 2 topology
-- Configure Rapid PVST+
+- Enable Rapid PVST+
-- Control root bridge election
+- Configure primary and secondary root bridges
+- Identify root, designated, and alternate ports
-- Verify spanning-tree port roles and states
+- Verify forwarding and blocking states
 - Configure PortFast and BPDU Guard
-- Validate loop prevention behavior
+- Validate STP loop prevention

 ---